 I’ve professed my love for Mexican food before, and I’ve also told you about this marvelous magazine I found, BHG’s Ultimate Mexican.
 I recently made the Spicy Grilled Chicken with Baja Black Beans and Rice and it was marvelous.
 Among the other ear marked pages, was this enticing recipe for champurrado.

 I’ve read elsewhere that this deliciously thick and creamy drink is widely available from Mexican food vendors, and honestly I’ve never noticed it.
+I bet it would be wonderful for breakfast with mallorca, a Puerto Rican sweet bread!
 I decided to try this because of the Mexican chocolate I had sitting in my pantry after making the amazingly satisfying Mexican Chocolate Ice Cream a couple of months ago.

-I took it one step further and decided to try it cold as well.
+I took it one step further and decided to try it cold as well so I could enjoy it in the summer heat.
 I thoroughly enjoyed it warm, especially on this chilly, rainy day, but I realize I’m a bit out of season with this post, so I wanted to give you a more seasonal option as well.

 While it was still good cold, it seemed a bit heavy as is.
 So I added a splash of milk to lighten it up.
 Much better, though it does dilute the sweetness a little.
 This would be amazing in a mixed drink or a martini!